MadLittleMods/zig-ocr-neural-network/dev-notes.md

 y_i\delta_{ik} - y_iy_k
 \end{aligned}`$

-Or if we want to split up that delta (δ) condition, we will get:
+Or if we want to split up that delta (δ) condition into two separate equations, we will get:

 $`\begin{aligned}
 \text{If } k = i \text{:}